Frequently Asked Questions

 service means other passengers may be on board during any part of the trip and scheduled pick up times or routes of travel may be altered so another passenger can be accommodated.
 It is likely the ride won't always be a direct route to the passenger's destination without any stops.
 All trips are coordinated to carry as many passengers as possible to help lower the cost of the service.
 Handi-Wheels Transportation, MAT Paratransit, and Metro Senior Ride offer this service.

 service is directly from the passenger's home to their destination.
 No other passengers share the vehicle during that trip.
-Individual service is available on Anytime Transportation, CareAVan Mobility 4U, Medi-Van Specialized Transportation Services, Ready Wheels, Doyle's Yellow Checker Cab and Lucky 7 Taxi Service.
+Individual service is available on Anytime Transportation, CareAVan, FM Mobility Care, Medi-Van Specialized Transportation Services, Ready Wheels, Doyle's Yellow Checker Cab and Lucky 7 Taxi Service.

 Are there any local special services available for people over age 60?